KanybekMomukeyev/FacebookChat/README.md

 --- TODO: -----

-(1) Implement Delete message in ChatViewController.
-(2) Facebook, local Database synchronization.
+(1) Facebook, local Database synchronization.
-(3) Show green dot, if our friends online.
+(2) Show green dot, if our friends online.
-(4) Sync with MasterViewController and ChatViewController, there are double messages when.
+(3) Sync with MasterViewController and ChatViewController, there are double messages when.
-(5)
+(4) When comming message, firstResponder change to UIView, so you can not able to write message to the end.

-(6) In new branch MagicalRecord we will use more easy way of Core Data, Magical Record:   https://github.com/magicalpanda/MagicalRecord
+(5) In new branch MagicalRecord we will use more easy way of Core Data, Magical Record:   https://github.com/magicalpanda/MagicalRecord

 Also